Reewr/promise-phantom/docs/webpage.md

-[settings.password][26]           | String         | Sets the password used for HTTP authentication [settings.XSSAuditingEnabled][26] | Boolean        | Whether load requests should be monitored for XSS-attempts [settings.webSecurityEnabled][26] | Boolean        | Whether web security should be enabled or not [settings.resourceTimeout][26]    | Number         | How many miliseconds it should wait before cancelling resources [title][27]                       | String         | Retrieve the title of the page [url][28]                         | String         | Retrieve the url of the page [viewportSize][29]                | Object         | Size of the windows that PhantomJS has.
+[settings.password][26]           | String         | Sets the password used for HTTP authentication [settings.XSSAuditingEnabled][26] | Boolean        | Whether load requests should be monitored for XSS-attempts [settings.webSecurityEnabled][26] | Boolean        | Whether web security should be enabled or not [settings.resourceTimeout][26]    | Number         | How many milliseconds it should wait before cancelling resources [title][27]                       | String         | Retrieve the title of the page [url][28]                         | String         | Retrieve the url of the page [viewportSize][29]                | Object         | Size of the windows that PhantomJS has.